Meditation: Hinduism

+Mantra Meditation

+The Bhagavata Purana emphasizes that mantra meditation is a key practice for achieving liberation; practitioners can achieve a direct vision of the divine.
+The text integrates both Vedic and tantric elements, where mantras are not only seen as sacred sounds but as embodiment of the deity.
+This approach reflects a shift from the impersonal meditation on the sound-form of Brahman (Om) in the Upanishads to a personal, devotional focus on Krishna in the Bhagavata Purana.

 Jainism

-Jain meditation and spiritual practices system were referred to as salvation-path.
-It has three parts called the Ratnatraya "Three Jewels": right perception and faith, right knowledge and right conduct.
-Meditation in Jainism aims at realizing the self, attaining salvation, and taking the soul to complete freedom.
-It aims to reach and to remain in the pure state of soul which is believed to be pure consciousness, beyond any attachment or aversion.
-The practitioner strives to be just a knower-seer (Gyata-Drashta).
-Jain meditation can be broadly categorized to Dharma Dhyana and Shukla Dhyana.
+Jainism has three elements called the Ratnatraya ("Three Jewels"): right perception and faith, right knowledge and right conduct.
+Meditation in Jainism aims to reach and to remain in the pure state of soul which is believed to be pure consciousness, beyond any attachment or aversion.
+The practitioner strives to be just a knower-seer (gyata-drashta).
+Jain meditation can be broadly categorized into Dharma dhyana and Shukla dhyana.
+Dharma dhyana is discriminating knowledge (bheda-vijñāna) of the tattvas (truths or fundamental principles), while shukla dhyana is meditation proper.

 Jainism uses meditation techniques such as pindāstha-dhyāna, padāstha-dhyāna, rūpāstha-dhyāna, rūpātita-dhyāna, and savīrya-dhyāna.
-In padāstha dhyāna one focuses on a mantra.
-A mantra could be either a combination of core letters or words on deity or themes.
-There is a rich tradition of Mantra in Jainism.
-All Jain followers irrespective of their sect, whether Digambara or Svetambara, practice mantra.
-Mantra chanting is an important part of daily lives of Jain monks and followers.
-Mantra chanting can be done either loudly or silently in mind.
+In padāstha dhyāna, one focuses on a mantra, a combination of core letters or words on deity or themes.
+Jain followers practice mantra regularly by chanting loudly or silently in mind.

-Contemplation is a very old and important meditation technique.
-The practitioner meditates deeply on subtle facts.
-In agnya vichāya, one contemplates on seven facts – life and non-life, the inflow, bondage, stoppage and removal of karmas, and the final accomplishment of liberation.
+The meditation technique of contemplation includes agnya vichāya, in which one contemplates on seven facts – life and non-life, the inflow, bondage, stoppage and removal of karmas, and the final accomplishment of liberation.
 In apaya vichāya, one contemplates on the incorrect insights one indulges, which eventually develops right insight.
 In vipaka vichāya, one reflects on the eight causes or basic types of karma.
 In sansathan vichāya, one thinks about the vastness of the universe and the loneliness of the soul.